The Steelcase Leap is an ergonomic office chair that is highly adjustable.

 Additionally, you can adjust the top portion of the Leap armrests cater to where your arms will actually rest.
 This top armrest component can move left, right front and back.

 A unique design attribute is that you'll actually see directions for the various back and seat adjustments on the inside of the armrests:

-An optional add-on for the Steelcase Leap, the headrest is a component that we find useful for maintaining good posture.
+An optional add-on for that was made available for our Leap review, the headrest is a component that we find useful for maintaining good posture.
 The headrest for the Leap isn't the best that we have seen, but it does its job.